NIP-96: HTTP File Storage

 Servers like nostr.build and void.cat supported NIP-96 and have added or migrated to Blossom endpoints.
 Clients are at various stages: Angor v0.2.5 added NIP-96 server configuration while ZSP v0.3.1 uploads exclusively to Blossom servers.
 The coexistence will continue until remaining NIP-96 implementations complete migration.

-Kind 10096 server preference events remain useful for Blossom server selection.
+Kind 10096 server preference events remain useful while clients still support NIP-96 upload backends.
 NIP-94 file metadata (kind 1063 events) describes file properties regardless of which upload protocol created them.

 Primary sources: